HOUSING OPPORTUNITY FUND

 San Miguel County:

-Application Process: If you are unsure that you meet these qualifications, please reach out to us at HOF@telluridefoundation.org.
+Application Process: If you are unsure if you meet these qualifications, please reach out to us at HOF@telluridefoundation.org.
 We are happy to speak with you before you begin your HOF application.

-We recommend that you begin the HOF application process immediately after you have identified the home or apartment you wish to rent.
-We require a copy of your lease to complete your HOF application.
+We recommend that you begin the HOF application process immediately after you are under contract to purchase your home.
+We require a copy of your completed mortgage application to complete your HOF submission, so you may want to be working on both applications at the same time.

-All applications and documents remain confidential and will only be reviewed by the Telluride Foundation’s HOF Granting Committee and can be uploaded along with your completed application.
+All applications and documents remain confidential and will only be reviewed by the Telluride Foundation’s HOF Granting Committee.
+All required documents can be uploaded along with your completed application.

 - HOF Application